westey-m/semantic-kernel-1/docs/decisions/00NN-vector-search-design.md

 One of the main requirements is to allow future extensibility with additional query types.
 One way to achieve this is to use an abstract base class that can auto implement new methods that throw with NotSupported unless overridden by each implementation.
 This behavior would be similar to Option 1.
+With Option 1 though, the same bahvior is achieved via extension methods.
+The set of methods end up being the same with Option 1 and Option 3, except that Option 1 also has a Search method that takes `VectorSearchQuery` as input.

 `IVectorSearch` is a separate interface to `IVectorStoreRecordCollection`, but the intention is for `IVectorStoreRecordCollection` to inherit from `IVectorSearch`.

 This means that some (most) implementations of `IVectorSearch` will be part of `IVectorStoreRecordCollection` implementations.
-We are also aware of cases where we need to support standalone `IVectorSearch` implementations where the store supports search but isn't necessarily writable.
+We anticipate cases where we need to support standalone `IVectorSearch` implementations where the store supports search but isn't necessarily writable.

-Therefore a hierarchy of abstract base classes may make sense.
+Therefore a hierarchy of abstract base classes would be required.

 ```csharp
 abstract class BaseVectorSearch